ALIFE 2020 THEME: New Frontiers in AI: What can ALife offer AI?

 Contact email for queries: email@example.com

-CALL FOR ART, ROBOTICS DISPLAYS, AND VISUALIZATIONSDeadline for submission of proposals: May 15, 2020
+CALL FOR ART, ROBOTICS DISPLAYS, AND VISUALIZATIONSDeadline for submission of proposals: July 6, 2020 (artists will be notified on a rolling basis)

 Contact email for queries: firstname.lastname@example.orgALIFE 2020 REGISTRATION